 2. Make space for everyone to speak

-This tip is particularly important for discussion-oriented meetings.
+This tip is particularly important for turning discussion-oriented meetings into effective meetings.
 Managers or senior team members can find themselves speaking more, but make sure to create space for everyone in the room to speak.
 Allowing everyone to speak fosters an environment of creativity and trust, and you might just hear an idea you hadn’t thought of.

 3. Leave time at the end of each meeting to summarize the discussion and agree on action items